sandrojenny/hello-github/README.md

 # hello-github

+My name is Sandro Jenny.
-My first test project on github.
+This is my first test project on github.